 Take time the evening before your start date to remind yourself of the following important issues:

-- Remember: you are joining the company to help the firm pursue its mission and execute on its core strategies.
-You are a member of the larger group and your function is an important part of the overall business.
+You are a member of the larger group, and your function is an important part of the overall business.

-- Resist the urge to criticize past practices no matter how outdated or ineffective they seem.
-Your team members have been a part of working with those practices and they do not need to be told they were wrong.
+Your team members have been a part of working with those practices, and they do not need to be told they were wrong.
 You will have ample time to gain their input on identifying improvements.

-- Remind yourself not to spend a great deal of time showcasing your past achievements in other organizations.
 No one appreciates the manager who constantly references: "At my last company, we did it this way."
-This is only interesting to you.
+It is only interesting to you.
 It is annoying to everyone else.

 Dress to Fit the Culture